harmiksardar/api-automation/README.md

 API automation with Postman and Newman

-(Newman was the name of the Postman in the series "Seinfeld")
+(Newman was the name of the Postman in the popular series "Seinfeld")